How to Pay to Ride COTA

 |Day Pass||7-Day Pass||31-Day Pass|

-(Pass purchased in advance with a Senior or Key ID, or children 48” tall and over who are under 12 years of age)
+(Pass purchased in advance with a Senior or Key ID, or children between the ages of 5 and 12.
+Children ages 4 and under ride for no charge.)

 Reduced Fare Rate Details

-Customers who qualify for a discount can ride COTA’s fixed-route service at half the cost of regular fare and do not pay an upcharge for Rush Hour lines.
+Customers who qualify for a discount can ride COTA’s fixed-route service at half the cost of regular fare.
 Customers must present the COTA ID when boarding the bus to receive the discount.

 To receive a COTA discount ID, customers must: